GroundGazer: An optical reference system for planar localization with millimeter accuracy at low cost: Conclusion

 \section{Conclusion}

-We have introduced a novel, camera-based indoor localization system called \glsreset{GG}\gls{GG} for 2D \gls{AMR} position and heading estimation.
+We have introduced a camera-based indoor localization system called \glsreset{GG}\gls{GG} for 2D \gls{AMR} position and heading estimation.
 Opposed to currently existing methods with similar mm localization and sub-degree heading accuracy, our system has much lower hardware requirements.
 Its limitation is the need for a chessboard or a similar grid pattern and global position and orientation references on the floor, which may limit its usability for applications where this is impractical.
-We built a prototype of \gls{GG} using a chessboard floor with known corner coordinates as passive position references, QR codes as global position and orientation references, a ground gazing fisheye camera that is placed on the \gls{AMR} at low height, and a laser crosshair that is projected from the \gls{AMR} onto the chessboard floor and observed by the camera for position and heading estimation.
-The prototype achieved low mm localization and sub-degree heading estimation accuracy.

-Our prototype will be used in future work to benchmark our radar-based indoor localization system.
-We have further discussed the many advantages this localization approach brings and how it may be improved and extended in various directions in future work.
+We built a prototype of \gls{GG} using a chessboard floor with known corner coordinates as passive position references, QR codes as global position and orientation references, a ground gazing fisheye camera placed at low height on the \gls{AMR}, and a laser diode that projects a crosshair from the \gls{AMR} onto the chessboard floor.
+The crosshair and the floor are continuously observed by the camera for position and heading estimation.
+Our prototype achieved low mm localization and sub-degree heading accuracy.
+We have further discussed the advantages this localization approach brings and how it may be improved and extended in various directions in future work.